openmm/openmm/docs-source/usersguide/application/04_advanced_sim_examples.rst

 your own.

 Starting in this section, we will assume some knowledge of programming, as well as familiarity with the OpenMM API.
-Consult the OpenMM Users Guide and API documentation if you are uncertain about how something works.
-You can also use the Python :code:`help` command.
+Consult this User's Guide and the OpenMM API documentation if you are uncertain about how something works.
+You can also usethe Python :code:`help` command.
 For example,
 ::

     help(Simulation)